640 South State StreetDover, Delaware 19901

 The voltage of the electrical pulses used during an NCV is considered very low.

-Certain factors or conditions may interfere with the results of NCV tests, such as damage to the spinal cord, severe pain before the test, and body temperature.
+Certain factors or conditions may interfere with the results of NCV tests.
+This includes damage to the spinal cord, severe pain before the test, and body temperature.

 Tell your healthcare provider if you have a cardiac defibrillator or pacemaker, as precautions may need to be taken.

-An NCV procedure may be performed on an outpatient basis, or as part of your stay in a hospital.
+An NCV procedure may be done on an outpatient basis, or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your doctor's practices.

-The NCV is performed by a neurologist (a doctor who specializes in brain and nerve disorders), although a technologist may also perform some portions of the test.
+The NCV is done by a neurologist.
+This is a doctor who specializes in brain and nerve disorders.
+A technologist may also do some parts of the test.

 Generally, an NCV procedure follows this process:

 The paste used to attach the electrodes will be removed from your skin.